BV-BRC/BV-BRC-Docs/docroot/news/2023/2023-01-02-bv-brc-workshop-uva.rst

 * Wearing face masks is optional on UVA properties including the Biocomplexity Institute.

-* We will keep the seating at least 6 feet apart at the workshop venue to maintain safe physical distance.
+* We will provide seating at least 6 feet apart at the workshop venue to maintain safe physical distance.

 * Full information can be found in `UVA Policy SEC-045: COVID-19 Health & Safety Requirements <https://uvapolicy.virginia.edu/policy/SEC-045>`_.